Getting advice and support

 We will provide you with information and advice to help you find the support you need.

 If you have been assessed as having eligible social care needs but you have savings or investments over the current national threshold of £23,250 (not including the value of your main or only home), we can help you arrange and buy services if you would like us to do this for you.
 We call this a brokerage service.
-It only covers services within the community and short-term residential care – it does not include long-term residential care.
+The brokerage service only covers services in the community, which we would have a legal duty to provide in order to meet your eligible social care needs.
+This includes short-term residential care, but not long-term residential care.
 We will make a charge for this service but it is only to cover the cost to the County Council of making the arrangements.

-You may also like to visit West Sussex Connect to Support, which provides information and advice about ways to help people live independently and directs people to local community activities and care services.
+You may also like to visit our West Sussex Connect to Support website, which provides information and advice about ways to help people live independently and directs people to local community activities and care services.